On Koszul duality for Kac-Moody groups: Notation and conventions

-For an algebra $E$, we denote by $D^b(E)$ the bounded derived category of complexes of finitely generated $E$-modules.
-If $E$ carries a $\Frob$-action (degree by degree), we denote by $D^b(E,\Frob)$ the bounded derived category of complexes of finitely generated $E$-modules $L$ with a (degree by degree) $\Frob$-action with integer weights, such that the action map $E\otimes L\to L$ is $\Frob$-equivariant.
-In particular, let $D^b(\Frob)$ denote the bounded derived category of complexes of finite-dimensional $\Frob$-modules with integer weights.
+For a $\Ql$-algebra $E$, we denote by $\Mod(E)$ the abelian category of finitely generated $E$-modules.
+If $E$ carries a continuous $\Frob$-module structure which is compatible with its algebra structure, let $\Mod(E,\Frob)$ denote the abelian category consisting of $E$-modules $M$ together with a compatible $\Frob$-action, which can be written as a quotient of $E\otimes V$ where $V$ is a finite-dimensional continuous $\Frob$-module with integer weights.
+We have the bounded derived categories $D^{b}(E)$ (resp. $D^{b}(E,\Frob)$) of $\Mod(E)$ (resp. $\Mod(E,\Frob)$).

+{\em Unless otherwise claimed, all $\Frob$-modules in the sequel are understood to be continuous with integer weights}.